tyler-dardis/kenai-river-salmon-counts/README.md

 ## Next steps:
 - Write scripts to pull data from external sources
+  - Fish counts - DONE
+  - Water metrics - DONE
+  - Weather data (need to identify which NWS sites should be included)

 ## Repository Structure
 (This is more of the _planned_ structure, since many of these components have not yet been added):